MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsSharedCallingRoutingPolicy.md

 Unique identifier of the Teams shared calling routing policy to be retrieved.

 You cannot use wildcard characters when specifying the Identity.
-If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsSharedCallingRoutingPolicy returns all the Teams shared calling routing policies configured for use in the tenant.
+If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsSharedCallingRoutingPolicy returns all the Teams shared calling routing policies configured for use in the organization.

 ```yaml
 Type: String